lucylow/Stochastic_SoundCloud/README.md

 **Machine Learning and Architecture**

-Train the LSTM Recurrent Neural Network to compose a melody.
+Train the RNN LSTM Recurrent Neural Network to compose a melody.
 Lookback and Attention RNNs are proposed to tackle the problem of creating melody’s long-term structure.
 It needs to be fed with a chord sequence and will then output a Prediction Matrix, which can be transformed into a piano roll matrix and finally into a melody MIDI file.

 Input to Target Matrix